Xayvay/DrivingHistory/README.md

  From here you can run in the terminal or command prompt:

 * java Main (This will run the application without arguments, You will be able to insert a text file or correct driver data)
-* java Main $somefilelocation/somefile.txt (This will run the applcation with an input file)
+* java Main $somefilelocation/somefile.txt (This will run the applcation with an input file i.e.: java Main exampleInput.txt)

 # The Coding Process